 States participating in the Episodic Events Program (Section 4.3.6) must implement daily trip level harvester reporting.
-Each state must track landings, either through state landings reports or SAFIS, and submit weekly reports to ASMFC staff.
+Each state must track landings and submit weekly reports to ASMFC staff.
 As the set aside is used, staff may request states submit reports on a more frequent basis, in order to avoid overages.